quicwg/base-drafts/draft-ietf-quic-http.md

 QUIC connections are established as described in {{QUIC-TRANSPORT}}.
-During connection establishment, HTTP/3 support is indicated by selecting the ALPN token "hq" in the TLS handshake.
+During connection establishment, HTTP/3 support is indicated by selecting the ALPN token "h3" in the TLS handshake.
 Support for other application-layer protocols MAY be offered in the same handshake.

 While connection-level options pertaining to the core QUIC protocol are set in